-An incredible athlete, he even spent late 1957 with the vaunted Harlem Globetrotters, although it’s rumored that Cardinals exec Bing Devine offered Gibson an additional $4,000 to give up hoops and that the money provided the necessary persuasion.
+An incredible athlete, he even spent late 1957 with the vaunted Harlem Globetrotters.
+However, it’s rumored that Cardinals exec Bing Devine offered Gibson an additional $4,000 to give up hoops and that the money provided the necessary persuasion.

-The undisputed king when it comes to Gibson collectibles, his 1959 Topps RC is exceptionally difficult to find at higher PSA grades.
-It’s the only Hall of Fame player rookie card from the set, while it’s instantly recognizable thanks to strong design choices.
+The undisputed king of Gibson collectibles, his 1959 Topps RC is tough to find at higher PSA grades.
+It’s the only Hall of Fame player rookie card from the set, and it’s instantly recognizable thanks to solid design choices.

 “They’re all great from an investment perspective, but few can match his 1959 RC.”

 The interest is reflected in the considerable asking price, especially when looking at anything above a PSA 8 grade.
-For example, there are just three gem mint copies according to the PSA registry, while the last to sell went for $53,759 back in 2012.
+For example, according to the PSA registry, there are just three gem mint copies, while the last to sell went for $53,759 back in 2012.
 Judging by the rapid rise of PSA 9 grades in recent years, it has to be one of the best Gibson cards overall.

-There are no mint copies on the PSA registry, while even 9s are extremely limited.
+No mint copies exist on the PSA registry, while even 9s are extremely limited.
 It’s a solid second-year card, with a strong design concept and two great images.
 Prices have remained stable in recent years, so now could be a good time to buy.

-If you’d prefer a more recent option, or even a signed card, look out for his 2020 Topps Heritage High Number Real One Dual Autographs release.
+If you’d prefer a more recent option or a signed card, look out for his 2020 Topps Heritage High Number Real One Dual Autographs release.
 As the name implies, he shares the card with another major star from the time in the form of Lou Brock.